MrMicrowaveOven/AlgorithmsCurriculum/rs-new/plan.md

 strategies of going about finding those developers.
 You are a competent developer, so apply and see if you and the company are a good fit.

-## Resume

-* Limit to one page
-* Focus strongly on your projects and the technologies used.
-* Lookup the right capitalization, spelling of the techs you used.
-It looks really dumb if you get this wrong.

 ## GitHub